Na-sys/adobe-premiere-pro/index.md

 ## Exporting a project
 Pull down from File > Export > Media.
 This dialog box will appear:

+Then check the required format you want from the dialogue box that pops up similar to this and then click export.
+The time to complete the export varies from system to system and even from  one format to another format

 [Return to Top](#about)